Jeltje/adtex/README.md

 `sampleid` is an identifier for the patient.
 This will be used in the output.

-`out` is the output directory, will be created in /path/to/input/files if it doesn't exist
+`out` is the output directory, will be created in /path/to/input/files if it doesn't exist.
+See under **Output** for details.
+A subfolder named `/tmp` will be created inside this directory for temporary files.

 `targetbed` is a list of exome targets in bed format